 Distribution.
 TIMET sells its products through its own sales force based in the U.S. and Europe and through independent agents and distributors worldwide.
-TIMET's distribution system also includes eight Company-owned service centers (five in the U.S. and three in Europe), which sell TIMET's products on a just-in-time basis.
-The service centers primarily sell value-added and customized mill products including bar, flat-rolled sheet and strip.
+TIMET's distribution system also includes eight TIMET-owned service centers (five in the U.S. and three in Europe), which sell TIMET's products on a just-in-time basis.
+The service centers primarily sell value-added and customized mill products including bar, sheet, plate, tubing and strip.
 TIMET believes its service centers provide a competitive advantage because of their ability to foster customer relationships, customize products to suit specific customer requirements and respond quickly to customer needs.

 Raw materials.
 The principal raw materials used in the production of titanium ingot, slab and mill products are titanium sponge, titanium scrap and alloys.
-During 2004, TIMET's raw material usage requirements for its melted and mill products were provided by internally produced sponge (30%), purchased sponge (32%), titanium scrap (31%) and other alloying elements (7%).
+During 2005, TIMET's raw material usage requirements in the production of its melted and mill products were provided by internally produced sponge (29%), purchased sponge (25%), titanium scrap (40%) and other alloys (6%).